top of page

 should i brush or floss first? should i brush or floss first?

-A frequent question I get asked by my patients is "Should I be brushing or flossing first?"
-Although there are good and valid arguments for which one you should be doing first, I believe that flossing before you brush is the most beneficial in helping prevent tooth decay and gum disease for a couple of reasons.
+Patients often ask us "Should I be brushing or flossing first?"
+Although there are good and valid arguments for which one you should be doing first, we believe that flossing before you brush is the most beneficial in helping prevent tooth decay and gum disease and this is our logic.

-By flossing first you will help remove the plaque that is covering the tooth's surface in between them.
-This is important because by having a "clean" tooth surface it will allow the fluoride minerals in the toothpaste (when you're brushing afterwards) to reach in between the teeth and have direct contact with the tooth's surface.
-This direct contact allows the fluoride to maximize it's cavity preventing abilities on the enamel of the tooth.
+By flossing first you will remove the plaque biofilm that is sitting on top of the tooth's surface (specifically in between the teeth).
+This is important because by having a "clean" tooth surface it will allow the fluoride minerals in the toothpaste (when you're brushing afterwards) to reach these areas in between the teeth and have direct contact with the tooth's enamel surface.
+This direct contact allows the fluoride to strengthen the tooth's enamel (the most outer layer of the tooth) and maximize it's cavity preventing abilities.

 Also, by flossing first you are loosening the pieces of food that might be stuck in between them.
 Brushing and rinsing afterwards will remove these loose pieces of food, thus leaving less food behind that can potentially lead to tooth decay and/or gum disease.